Sat-Okh: Military career

 In 1939 Nazi Germany invaded Poland.
 Supłatowicz joined the Polish resistance movement.
 He was arrested by the Gestapo in 1940 and deported to Auschwitz-Birkenau.
 He escaped from the train transport on the way to the camp.

 Supłatowicz joined the Home Army in Poland, where he gained a nickname Kozak because of his bravery and fighting style based on making traps.
 During World War II Supłatowicz earned several medals, including the Cross of Valour.
 After the war he was arrested and imprisoned by the communist regime for his participation in the Home Army.
 After his release, he enlisted in the Polish Navy, where he served for six years.

 Literary career

 Under the name Sat Okh, Stanisław Supłatowicz published several autobiographical novels for children in Polish.
 They were translated into several European languages including Russian and were very popular in the former USSR.
 The books describe a boy's childhood and coming of age among the Shawnee in the Northwest Territories in the 1930s.
 Critics and reviewers of his work have noted that many of his descriptions are of First Nations life and customs associated with an earlier time period and with peoples of other geographical locations.
 The Shawnee do not live in the Northwest Territories.

 Sat Okh died in Gdańsk on July 3, 2003.

+His claims were later debunked by journalist and author Dariusz Rosiak.